top of page

 The profit margins in turmeric exports are highly attractive.
 A 25 kg bag of turmeric finger in bulk may cost around INR 2,200–2,800 in the Indian market and can be sold internationally for $45–55, depending on quality and destination.

-By minimising middlemen, ensuring quality compliance, and building strong buyer relationships, turmeric exporters can earn margins ranging from 15–30% or higher.
+Factors like minimising middlemen, ensuring quality compliance, and building strong buyer relationships can help turmeric exporters earn a margin of 15–30% or higher.

 How The Global Turmeric Market Is Progressing

-The global turmeric market was valued at USD 3.5 billion in 2023, and it is projected to reach USD 5.7 billion by 2030, growing at a CAGR of 7 to 8%.
-This growth is driven by increasing awareness about turmeric’s health benefits, especially its active ingredient, curcumin, which is known for its anti-inflammatory, antioxidant, and immunity-boosting properties.
+The global turmeric market was valued at USD 4.9 billion in 2025, and it is projected to reach USD 8.4 billion by 2035, growing at a CAGR of 5.5%.
+This growth is driven by increasing awareness and preferences by consumers about the use of turmeric in various sectors like food, health and skincare.

 Top countries Importing Turmeric In the world